nicklansley/nick-stable-diffusion/README.md

 DALL-E and CrAIyon did, but we are where we are.
 I'm not changing the name of the GitHub repo though, as that would cause version control issues.

 ## Simple UI
+Type in a prompt, choose the number of images and 'Click to send request'.
+The images will appear on the page as they are created:

 ![](simple.png)

 ## Advanced UI
+Add an input prompt then fiddle with the controls!
+Drag and drop an image into the box to use it as the input image for the prompt.
+Choose a min and max range of DDIM steps to create a series of images with different DDIM steps.
+The DDIM step number will be added to each image's filename.
+Alter the classifier scale, and even choose your own starting seed for image creation consistency.

 ![](advanced.png)

 ## Library UI
+Images created by this application will appear in the library.
+Hover over an image for a close up.
+Click on an image to open a new Advanced page with all the settings used to create that image pre-filled, and the image set as the input image for further manipulation.

 ![](library.png)

 ## Daily updates!